DrawZeroPoint/RoTools/README.md

 RoTools is an all-in-one ROS package for high-level robotic task scheduling, visual perception, direct and tele-manipulation control.
-It leverages BehaviorTree to deliver fast task construction and coordination, and uses MoveIt and hardware_interface to bridge the gap between real/simulated robot and the high level task scheduler.
+It leverages BehaviorTree to deliver fast task construction and coordination, and uses MoveIt and *fake hardware_interface* to bridge the gap between real/simulated robot and the high level task scheduler.

+*Here the hardware interface is called fake since it does not actually connect with the real hardware.
+Instead, the communication is via ROS topics.*

 ## Contents